Unit 8: PDE Modelling in Key AIMS Domains

 💡 Hint

-Two transport mechanisms move heat around the column.
+Two mechanisms move heat around the column.
+They are the first two terms of Equation 1.

-Advection — temperature riding along with a moving fluid
+Advection — heat riding along with the water

 If a parcel of water is rising at speed w > 0, it carries its temperature with it.
-A fixed sensor at depth z then sees the temperature of the parcel that used to be at depth z - w \Delta t.
-That’s advection:
+A fixed sensor at depth z then sees the temperature of the parcel that used to be at depth z - w\,\Delta t.
+That is advection:

 \left.\frac{\partial T}{\partial t}\right|_{\text{advection}} = -w\,\frac{\partial T}{\partial z}.

-• Mean shelf circulation — a slow, near-constant background rise/fall.
+• Mean shelf circulation — a slow near-constant background.

 \left.\frac{\partial T}{\partial t}\right|_{\text{diffusion}} = \frac{\partial}{\partial z}\!\left(\kappa(z, t)\,\frac{\partial T}{\partial z}\right).

-• Mellor–Yamada level-2.5 (Mellor & Yamada 1982) — a two-equation second-moment closure that carries turbulent kinetic energy and a length scale as prognostic variables.
-Heavier and slower than KPP but more honest about transients.
+• Mellor–Yamada 2.5 (Mellor & Yamada 1982) — carries turbulent energy as an extra prognostic variable; more honest about transients, heavier to run.

-• Pacanowski–Philander (Pacanowski & Philander 1981) — a simple Richardson-number-dependent diffusivity.
-Cheap, used in many GCMs for the interior, but blind to surface-driven boundary-layer dynamics.
+• Pacanowski–Philander (Pacanowski & Philander 1981) — a cheap Richardson-number-based diffusivity used in many global models.

-The two mechanisms compete.
-The Péclet number \mathrm{Pe} = wH / \kappa measures who wins on the column scale: \mathrm{Pe} \gg 1 is advection-dominated, \mathrm{Pe} \ll 1 is diffusion-dominated, and \mathrm{Pe} \sim 1 is the messy interesting case the capstone column lives in (see §8.6).
+\mathrm{Pe} \gg 1 is advection-dominated, \mathrm{Pe} \ll 1 is diffusion-dominated, and \mathrm{Pe} \sim 1 is the balanced regime the capstone column lives in (more in §8.6).
+The three capstone sites are deliberately chosen to span \mathrm{Pe} \ll 1, \sim 1, and \gg 1.

 A thought experiment with numbers.
 A sensor sits at z = -20 m in a 60 m column with \kappa = 10^{-4}\,\text{m}^2/\text{s} below the mixed layer and a thermocline gradient \partial_z T \approx 0.3 K/m at the sensor.